 Other software tools might offer more advanced features for creating 3D models, but if you’ve never used a 3D modeling tool, you can probably do everything you need to do without the more advanced ones.
 Also, other and more advanced software tools aren’t free most of the time.

 Blender is more than suited to create your very first 3D models for your VR experience and we would definitely recommend taking a look at it.
 Sure – it might take you some time to really get started, but that’s the case for almost any software.

 Mixamo is an Adobe tool for 3D character creation and animation.
 It contains a free library of rigged and animated characters that can easily be imported to your 3D software (e.g. Blender).
-Using a tool is completely free – all you need is an Adobe ID.
+Using this tool is completely free – all you need is an Adobe ID.
 A Creative Cloud subscription is not required.
 If you ask us, Mixamo is a great way to work with pre-designed characters and animations.

 Please note, however, that the current version of VRdirect Studio does not allow insertion of 3D objects.
 You’ll have to render them out as MP4, PNG or JPEG or integrate them directly into the background, which you’ll then be able to import as a video or an image.